SEN

 The school access to a family practitioner and play therapist, for the children that have been recognised as needing these services.

-On occasions it is necessary to engage other professionals to work in partnership with the schools to meet pupil need.
+On occasions, it is necessary to engage other professionals to work in partnership with the schools to meet pupil need.
 This could include individuals from the Local Authority, Health and Social Services.
 This also includes writing an Early Help Assessment to ensure that every pupil receives the best possible provision and outcomes.
 Liz Davy (Head of School) is the Lead Practitioners at the school to coordinate the Early Help Assessment process.

 Name and contact details of the Special Educational Needs and Disability Coordinator: